cym13/cym13.github.io/source/cracking_phobos_uuid.rst

     chance that they weren't changed and the UUID is still valid: a collision.
-This means that, by running statistical tests as you tweak your values you can measure how many bits you have right by how many times collisions occured.
+This means that, by running statistical tests as you tweak your values you can measure how many bits you have right by how many times collisions occurred.
 This proved very very useful in this case.
 Of course visualizing data as bits is also a good idea.*

 And so finally here is the code allowing us to predict UUIDs from a list of